New Jersey Coalition to End Domestic Violence (NJCEDV)

 Our Featured Projects

-To recognize both Latin Heritage Month and Domestic Violence Awareness Month, this October we are featuring Rescue and Restore, a program of Center for Family Services.
-Trafficking of humans is the second largest criminal industry in the world after drug dealing, and it is the fastest growing.
-Center For Family Services’ Rescue and Restore aims to reduce human trafficking in Camden, Gloucester and Cumberland Counties in southern New Jersey and provide rescue and restore supports to victims.
-They also create culturally specific tools in their outreach efforts to better service clients from Latino and immigrant communities.
+To recognize both Latin Heritage Month and Domestic Violence Awareness Month, this October we featured Rescue and Restore, a program of Center for Family Services.
+Program advocates create culturally specific tools in outreach efforts to better service clients from Latino and immigrant communities.

 Linda Sloan Locke, RN, CNM, MPH, LSW